open-company/open-company-auth/README.md

 }
 ```

-If successful, the `201` response will contain a `Location` header with the location of the newly created user,
+If successful, the `20x` response will contain a `Location` header with the location of the newly created user,
-as well as a JWToken for the user in the body.
+as well as potentially a JWToken for the user in the body depending on the user sate.

 A new user request can be one of 4 cases:

-* already existing user (return code status of `409 Conflict`)
+1) Unknown user and unknown email domain (brand new)

+  Return: 201 Created, JWToken
+  Email: Email validation sent via email
+  Next step: Authenticated user accesses web application with JWToken

-* user known by email domain (e.g. @opencompany.com)
+2) User known by their email domain (e.g. @opencompany.com)

+  Return status: 204 No content
+  Email: Email validation sent via email
+  Next step: User must validate their email address from the validation email sent

-* user known by one or more open invitations
+3) User known by an open invitation
-* unknown user and unknown email domain (brand new)

-TBD.
+  Return status: 204 No content
+  Email: Pending invite resent
+  Next step: User must validate their email address from the invite email sent

+4) Already existing user

+  Return status: 409 Conflict
+  Email: No
+  Next step: UI error displayed to user

 #### Email Validation